Nutrition

 Post-workout snack: 1 protein shake (whey), 1 apple.

 Why this choice?
-After a workout, it is crucial to quickly provide protein to repair stressed muscles.
-The apple, with its simple carbohydrates, helps to quickly restore glycogen levels in the muscles.
+After a workout, it's crucial to quickly provide protein to repair stressed muscles.
+Apples, with their simple carbohydrates, help quickly restore muscle glycogen levels.

 Why this choice?
 Salmon is rich in omega-3 fatty acids, which play a role in reducing post-workout muscle inflammation.
-Sweet potatoes are a great source of complex carbohydrates, and spinach provides essential vitamins and minerals for overall health.
+Sweet potatoes are an excellent source of complex carbohydrates, and spinach provides essential vitamins and minerals for overall health.

 Why this choice?
-Cottage cheese is rich in casein, a slow-digesting protein that maintains a constant supply of amino acids during the night, promoting muscle repair and growth.
+Cottage cheese is rich in casein, a slow-digesting protein that maintains a steady supply of amino acids throughout the night, promoting muscle repair and growth.
 Peanut butter provides healthy fats, which also slow digestion and promote satiety.

 Menu 2

 Why this choice?
 Greek yogurt is a concentrated source of protein, while muesli provides complex carbohydrates and fiber, ideal for supporting energy.
-The orange provides a dose of vitamin C, which helps with recovery and supports the immune system.
+The orange provides a dose of vitamin C, which aids recovery and supports the immune system.

 Lunch: Lean beef steak (150g), quinoa (100g cooked), green beans.

-Why this choice?
-This smoothie is perfect for quickly replenishing energy reserves after training thanks to its blend of fast proteins and simple carbohydrates from fruit.
-Almond milk is a light alternative to traditional milk, while being rich in nutrients.
+Why this choice ?
+This smoothie is perfect for quickly replenishing energy reserves after a workout thanks to its blend of fast-acting proteins and simple carbohydrates from fruit.
+Almond milk is a light alternative to traditional milk, while still being rich in nutrients.

 Why this choice?
-Turkey is a lean meat, high in protein and low in fat.
-Potatoes are an excellent source of complex carbohydrates, and the green salad provides fiber and essential vitamins without weighing down the meal.
+Turkey is a lean meat, rich in protein and low in fat.
+The potatoes are an excellent source of complex carbohydrates, and the green salad provides fiber and essential vitamins without weighing down the meal.

-- Snack before bed: 200g of cottage cheese with a few nuts.
+• Snack before bed: 200g of cottage cheese with some nuts.

 Why this choice?
-Just like in the first menu, cottage cheese is ideal before bedtime thanks to its casein content.
-Nuts, rich in healthy fats, slow down digestion and maintain a constant release of energy during the night.
+Just like in the first menu, cottage cheese is ideal before bed thanks to its casein content.
+Nuts, rich in healthy fats, slow digestion and maintain a steady release of energy throughout the night.

 Bulking up is a demanding process that requires discipline in both diet and exercise.
-Adjusting your caloric intake to your needs, smartly distributing your meals, and incorporating nutritional supplements can help you reach your goals faster.
-Remember that everyone is unique, and it's important to adapt your plan based on your progress and individual needs.
+Adjusting your calorie intake to suit your needs, timing your meals wisely, and incorporating supplements can help you reach your goals faster.
+Remember that everyone is unique, and it's important to tailor your plan based on your progress and individual needs.

 With patience and a methodical approach, you will be able to develop quality muscle mass while limiting fat gain.